-And well said too; for who shall go about To cozen fortune and be honourable Without the stamp of merit? that is, who shall presume to wear honours bestowed by the 'fool multitude' without deserving them?
-Yet, looking abroad in the world, in how few cases do we observe the merit proportioned to the honour!
+And well said too; for who shall go about To cozen fortune and be honourable Without the stamp of merit?

 O, that estates, degrees and offices Were not derived corruptly, and that clear honour Were purchased by the merit of the wearer !
 How many then should cover that stand bare !
 How many be commanded that command !
 How much low peasantry would then be glean'd From the true seed of honour ! and how much honour Pick'd from the chaff and ruin of the times To be new-varnish'd !